bsch2734/SpiShiftRegisterChain/README.md

 // Define latch pin and number of bytes for shift register chain const int latchPin = 10;
 const int dataLengthBytes = 4;  // Example: 4 bytes for 32 output bits (4 * 8)
+// # can you explain where 8 comes from?
+I do not know.                     ^
+// # future david here, 8 is bytes, but I think you should still explain it.

 SpiShiftRegisterChain shiftRegister(latchPin, dataLengthBytes);